 On November 15, 2007 The Board of Managers appointed Garrison “Garry” D. Ipock, Jr. as the Schools’ Executive Director.
 Under his administration our Sociological Model has been enhanced with the addition of evidence-based and specialized competencies programming.
 Our Community Based Services programs were expanded and included the addition of gender specific services to females and week-end respite stays for both males and females.
 Mr. Ipock retired after forty two years of service.

 On January 1, 2013 Dr. Randy A. Ireson, officially became the Executive Director of the Glen Mills Schools.
 Dr. Ireson began his career at Glen Mills in 1979 as a counselor and held several management positions before becoming the Director of Education in 1982, a position he has held for thirty years.
 Dr. Ireson is a graduate of West Chester University and received his Master’s and Doctorate in Education from Widener University.
-Dr. Iresons’ vision includes many new initiatives for Glen Mills and he has already instituted a Leadership/ Character Series which includes guest speakers and on campus activities, and has placed an overall emphasis on openness, outcomes, customer satisfaction and family involvement.
+Dr. Ireson's vision includes many new initiatives for Glen Mills and he has already instituted a Character and Leadership Development Program which includes guest speakers and on campus activities, and has placed an overall emphasis on openness, outcomes, customer satisfaction and family involvement.